In order to bring you the best organic produce, some ingredients may differ from those depicted.

 When you’re craving takeout but don’t want to wait, we come to the rescue.
 Our speedy Buffalo flatbreads feature your choice of protein tossed with Frank’s fiery hot sauce, baked atop crispy lavash.

 - 2 tablespoons Frank’s RedHot cayenne pepper sauce

-- Sunbasket ranch dressing (Greek yogurt - paleo mayo - garlic - Dijon mustard - kosher salt - black pepper - dried dill)
+- Sunbasket ranch dressing (Greek yogurt - mayo - garlic - Dijon mustard - kosher salt - black pepper - dried dill)

 - 1 organic celery rib

 - 3 ounces organic shredded carrots

 - 2 ounces organic shredded green or other cabbage

 Calories 590, Total Fat 22g (28% DV), Sat.
 Fat 4g (20% DV), Trans Fat 0g, Cholest.
 120mg (40% DV), Sodium 1190mg (52% DV), Total Carb.
 45g (16% DV), Fiber 5g (18% DV), Total Sugars 4g (Incl.
 0g Added Sugars, 0% DV), Protein 53g